Each Christmas Ornament Personalized with a Name or Special Greeting from you!

 Tormented by grief and unable to sleep, the craftsman finally had a dream in which his daughter appeared to him as an angel, with a grand dress and two golden wings.
 Inspired, he carved his daughter’s likeness into the form of an angel, with the dress and wings as he remembered them in his dream.
 The Germans who visited his shop fell in love with the beautiful angels and bought them all, so the craftsman made more.
 He continued to refine them for the rest of his life, trying to find some peace in the notion that the depiction of his beloved daughter brought others happiness.

-Ubiquitous throughout Germany, the golden angel is sold at Christkindlmarkets throughout the country in the weeks leading up to Christmas.
+Ubiquitous throughout Germany, the golden angel is sold at Christkindlmarkets throughout the country during Christmas in Germany.
 In addition to other handmade dolls, toys and gifts, these festive Christmas markets also feature a wide array of meats, fried fish filets on fresh bread rolls (backfisch), sautéed mushrooms and an equally wide variety of gingerbread, sweets and confections.

 While Germans are almost universally credited with spreading the appeal of gingerbread and apple strudel, it is actually the Stollen of which they are most proud.
 No mere holiday fruitcake, Stollen originated in the city of Dresden in 1329 and bursts with the rich flavor of butter, fruit and nuts.
 Moreover, this German delicacy is shaped with tapered ends and a ridge down the center, symbolizing the baby Jesus in swaddling clothes.

-The religious overtones of Christmas Eve culminate with a visit by the Christkind, an angel-messenger sent by the Christ child who may be accompanied by a mischievous companion, such as Knecht Rupprecht, Pelznickle and Ru-Klas, as he delivers gifts to children.
+Christkind, an angel-messenger sent by the Christ child who may be accompanied by a mischievous companion, such as Knecht Rupprecht, Pelznickle and Ru-Klas, as he delivers gifts to children to celebrate Christmas in Germany.
 Wearing a flowing white robe, a white veil and gold wings, the Christkind often enters by an open window and rings a bell as he departs.